Song structure: Conclusion or outro

-Another way many pop and rock songs end is with a tag.
+Besides fading out, another way some pop and rock songs may end is with a tag.
 There are two types of tags: the instrumental tag and the instrumental/vocal tag.
 With an instrumental tag, the vocalist no longer sings, and the band's rhythm section takes over the music to finish off the song.
 A tag is often a vamp of a few chords that the band repeats.
 In a jazz song, this could be a standard turnaround, such as I–vi–ii–V7 or a stock progression, such as ii–V7.
 If the tag includes the tonic chord, such as a vamp on I–IV, the bandleader typically cues the last time that the penultimate chord (a IV chord in this case) is played, leading to an ending on the I chord.
 If the tag does not include the tonic chord, such as with a ii–V7 tag, the bandleader cues the band to do a cadence that resolves onto the tonic (I) chord.
 With an instrumental and vocal tag, the band and vocalist typically repeat a section of the song, such as the chorus, to give emphasis to its message.
 In some cases, the vocalist may use only a few words from the chorus or even one word.
 Some bands have the guitar player do a guitar solo during the outro, but it is not the focus of the section; instead, it is more to add interesting improvisation.
 A guitar solo during an outro is typically mixed lower than a mid-song guitar solo.
-All songs have a outro and also use a fade out and fade in technique called segue and that’s how segue comes into play.
-Examples that use this outro with a fade out as your conclusion or outro would be Stereo World or Descend By Feeder and also I’m Not Ashamed by Newsboys also has this technique of using the fade out as a outro for your conclusion.
-Some songs don’t use fade out some songs use a end like Hanson If Only and other songs will have both end and fade out combine both of them together as your outro like NSYNC I Want You Back and also Tearin Up My Heart are use these technique.
-Some songs use both fade out and fade in to accomplish a segue.
-The songs Chump, Longview, Falling For You, Pink Triangle, Shade, and Swim are examples that use this technique.
-This comes in handy for composing a studio album.